 Additionally, GASB 101 (1) provides an alternative to the existing requirement to disclose the gross annual increases and decreases in long-term liability for compensated absences, allowing governments to disclose only the net annual change in the liability as long as it is identified as such; and (2) removes the disclosure of the government funds used to liquidate the liability for compensated absences.
-The requirements of GASB 101 will be effective for the District beginning with its year ending June 30, 2025.
+The requirements of GASB 101 are effective for fiscal years beginning after December 15, 2023.
 Management is currently evaluating the impact of this Statement on its financial statements.